 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Running seems simple enough: Put one foot in front of the other in a semi-speedy fashion.
-It’s free, it’s safe, and dare I say, it’s fun.
+It’s free, it’s safe, and dare we say, it’s fun.
 The equipment, too, seems appealingly uncomplicated.
 All you need are clothes and running shoes, right?
-While that’s technically true, some specialized cold-weather running gear can make jogging in the fall and winter’s wind, snow, and rain a whole lot more pleasant.
+While that’s technically true, some specialized running gear can make jogging a whole lot more pleasant.
 Plus, when you feel good, you run good.
 It’s simple science.
-Here’s our list of some of the best cold-weather gifts for runners:
+Here’s our list of some of the best gifts for runners:

-- Best sneakers: Nike Air Pegasus Shield 37 Running Shoes
+- Best cold-weather sneakers: Nike Air Pegasus Shield 37 Running Shoes

 - Best outerwear: Arc’teryx Squamish Hoody